<img> element lets you embed images into an HTML document, while the

 <source>elements and one

-<img>element to provide versions of an image for different display/device scenarios.
-The browser will consider each child
+<img>element which provides versions of an image for different display/device scenarios.
+The browser considers each child

-<source>element and choose the best match among them.
+<source>element and chooses the best match among them.

-object-positionCSS property specifies the alignment of the selected replaced element's contents within the element's box.
+object-positionCSS property specifies the alignment of content in a selected replaced element within the element's box.
 Areas of the box which aren't covered by the replaced element's object will show the element's background.

-background-imageCSS property sets one or more background images on an element.
+background-imageCSS property sets one or more background images for an element.

 - Image file type and format guide

-- A guide to the various image file types commonly supported by web browsers, with details about their individual use cases, capabilities, and compatibility factors.
+A guide to the various image file types commonly supported by web browsers including details about their individual use cases, capabilities, and compatibility factors.
 Additionally, this article provides guidance for selecting the best image file type for a given situation.

-- This change to how browsers load images means that the aspect ratio of the image is calculated by the browser early on and can then be used to correct the size needed to display the image before it has loaded.
+This changes how browsers load images so their aspect ratios are calculated by the browser early on and can later be used to reserve the display size of an image before it's loaded.